mbj/mutant/README.md

 Neutral (noop) Tests
 --------------------

-Mutant will also test the original, unmutated, verison your code.
+Mutant will also test the original, unmutated, version your code.
 This ensures that mutant is able to properly setup and run your tests.
 If an error occurs while mutant/rspec is running testing the original code, you will receive an error like the following:
 ```
 --- Neutral failure ---